faultattack/faultattack.github.io/README.md

 Sign-up here:
 [https://forms.gle/WzM24NyyukFYqt8G6](https://forms.gle/WzM24NyyukFYqt8G6)

 The hands-on part of the workshop has been created for people who are beginners with fault injection attacks.
 If you have more experience you're welcome to join and show us your tricks :).
-We expect that the participants to have at least some experience with embedded programming.
+Experience with simple scripts as well as compiling and running software will be useful.

 Workshop Schedule
 ==================